Remember Whose You Are

 If an alien from another planet was to investigate your life closely to try to determine what you care about, why you get up in the morning, and what you might even die for, what would it be?

 Although there are one thousand and one things we should care about and are important, what if God wants your life to be driven by one thing?
 And, yes, there are a million and one habits you and I could work on, but if you could name one discipline in life right now that God wants you to practice, what would it be?
-I think it’s important to focus on that one thing, because otherwise it could be crowded by the host of distractions that are going to come your way today, tomorrow, and every day after that.
+I think it’s important to focus on that one thing, because otherwise it could be crowded out by the host of distractions that are going to come your way today, tomorrow, and every day after that.

 But imagine for a moment where your life might take you in the next five or ten years if you put into practice this one thing on a daily basis.
 Whatever it is–ask God to empower you by His Spirit to commit to this discipline.
 And when you do that, you’re living by faith because you’re trusting that God will bring the results if you don’t neglect this daily habit.
 What is that habit?